netdata/netdata/health/QUICKSTART.md

 file you should edit with `edit-config`.

 By default, Netdata will put health configuration files in `/usr/lib/netdata/conf.d/health.d`.
-However, you can double-check the location of these files by navigating to `http://HOST:19999/netdata.conf` in your browser and looking for the `stock health configuration directory` option.
+However, you can double-check the location of these files by navigating to `http://NODE:19999/netdata.conf`, replacing `NODE` with the IP address or hostname for your Agent dashboard, looking for the `stock health configuration directory` option.
 The value here will show the correct path for your installation.

 ```conf
 [health]